 I really am looking for input on my next set of goal setting videos.
 (See PART 5 in the slideshow for more information.)

-I am giving away $500 worth of TpT Gift Cards to people who
+During the March 2021 edition of the Who is Invisible contest, I was ready to give away $500 worth of TpT Gift Cards to people who

 - One (1) $100 TpT gift card